lsandig/Kirstine.jl/docs/src/dtr.md

 collecting the responses at the ``\DimUnit`` measurement times.
 The unknown model parameter is ``\Parameter=(a, e, e_0, e_{\max{}}, \mathrm{EC}_{50})``.

-For simplicity we assume that the measurements are uncorrelated with identical variances, i.e. ``Σ = σ^2 I_{\DimUnit}``.
+For simplicity we assume that the measurements are uncorrelated with identical constant variances, i.e. ``Σ = σ^2 I_{\DimUnit}``.
 Since ``σ^2`` enters the D-criterion objective only as a scaling factor, we may set ``σ^2=1`` for the remainder of this text.